ShamylZakariya/Surfacer/Surfacer/NOTES.md

 ## BUGS

+CameraControllerComponent is acting oddly - it no longer allows camera re-centering when alt key is pressed.

 InputDispatcher should not dispatch any input events until the level is loaded.
 InputComponents can consume an event before things are running... which is troubling
+	- this can crash because components assume that getLevel() returns a valid pointer.

 SVG can specify a fill on a parent group, and then child SVG shapes will inherit the fill.
 Who knew?